alphinside/devrel-demo-sources/demos/gemini-2-multimodal-live/README.md

 # Gemini 2 Multimodal Live API Development Demo

+Use Case : An expert books and movies reviewer

 In this demos, we can see how we develop and interactive chat assistant using Gemini 2 Live API Demo.
 Instead of using HTTP, this API is a stateful API using Websockets.
 The interface for this demo is developed using [Gradio](https://www.gradio.app/)

 ## How to Run